 Major as Home: How do Identify as a Social Worker.
-The Social Work Department hosted a networking event with faculty, alumni, MSW and BSW students.
-This event was an opportunity for social work professionals and future professionals to reflect on how they identify as a Social Worker.
+The Social Work Department hosted a networking event with faculty, alumni, and MSW and BSW students.
+This is event was an opportunity for professionals and future professionals to reflect on how they identify as a Social Worker.

 This interdisciplinary panel discussion sought to break some of the common stereotypes society places on certain groups and populations.
 The panel consisted of three USI undergraduate students and one Ivy Tech Community College undergraduate student.
 The panelists shared the struggles they faced overcoming addictions, immigrating to the United States, and being a veteran returning home.
 They also discussed the barriers they have encountered both on campus and in the community.

 The 2nd Stand Against Racism Rally, presented by the CSJE and the YWCA of Evansville, featured remarks from CEO of YWCA of Evansville Erika Taylor, CSJE Director Jay Dickerson, USI Assistant Professor of English Marcus Wicker, Director of International Studies at USI Christopher Rivera, Black Student Union President Briana Howard, Hispanic Student Union Representative Luwi Matanda, Student Government Association Chief Justice Elijah Brothers, and Diane Clements.
 The rally also included a performance from the USI Jazz Band.

 Jen Chapin is a musician and activist who works with WhyHunger (founded by her late father Harry Chapin) and other food justice groups.
 While visiting USI, she presented three guest lectures, gave two performances with discussions for the College of Liberal Arts and the College of Health Professions, and appeared at two off-campus events in Jasper and New Harmony.